 I have been teaching in the Department since 2008.
-I have taught on a number of core study and practical modules including Dramatic Medium, Theatre and Cultural Politics, Theatre Lab and Theatre Practice (Proxemics module and Stanislavski module).
+I have taught on a number of core study and practical modules including Dramatic Medium, Theatre and Cultural Politics, Theatre Lab and Theatre Practice (Proxemics module and Stanislavski module) and the Final Dissertation Portfolio.
 In 2009 I introduced a second year practical option on Voice and a third year study option on Popular Performance.
+In 2012 I introduced a third year module on Victorian Theatre.
 I directed the third year Production Module in 2011.

 I welcome any informal enquiries from potential MPhil or PhD applicants.
 I am interested in supervising theses within any areas of my specialisms, also practice-based research or doctorates.

-I recently supervised or am currently supervising MPhil and PhD students in areas such as site-specific theatre, visual and scenographic techniques, actor training in relation to opera direction and Phillipe Gaulier.
+I recently supervised or am currently supervising MPhil and PhD students in areas such as site-specific theatre, visual and scenographic techniques, actor training in relation to opera direction, Victorian Pantomime and Black-Country Industry, and Phillipe Gaulier.

 My PhD focussed on Victorian popular theatre and cultural hegemony, examining the comic performer Dan Leno, whose career encompassed dance, music hall, pantomime, burlesque and musical comedy.

-My research centres mainly on Victorian and Edwardian theatre, with an emphasis on anything beyond the major canon, engaging primarily with cultural and ideological critical theory.
-My research encompasses popular and ‘illegitimate’ theatre, class, industrialization and technology, biography and iconography, remediation, intermediality and sensate/sensory performance.
+My research centres mainly on Victorian Theatre with an emphasis on anything beyond the major canon, engaging primarily with cultural and ideological critical theory.
+My research encompasses popular and ‘illegitimate’ theatre, class, industrialization, labour and technology, biography and iconography, remediation, intermediality and sensate/sensory performance.
 I have specialist knowledge of all forms of theatre with music and my work within music and museum and heritage theatre leads me to examine the myth of authenticity and the invention of tradition with a specilisation in traditional dance.
 I have established a museum theatre project at Winterbourne house with our students.
 I am currently researching the scenographic and dramaturgical content of Wilkie Collins's sensation dramas and directed one of his unpublished plays, The Red Vial, for the DTA production module 2011.
-I was awarded a British Academy Small Research Grant to further work on Wilkie Collins 2011-2012.
+I was awarded a British Academy Small Research Grant to further work on Wilkie Collins 2011-2013.